Subsidy: Osun to introduce free bus rides, adjust working days

 Shina Abubakar, Osogbo

-Osun State Governor, Ademola Adeleke has disclosed that his administration will soon introduce free bus rides and adjust working days for public servants to cushion the effect of fuel subsidy removal.
+Osun State Governor, Ademola Adeleke has disclosed that his administration will soon introduce free bus ride and adjust working days for public servants to cushion the effect of fuel subsidy removal.

-“We have positioned the public service, build roads, bridges and channelisation.
+“We have positioned the public service, built roads, bridges and channelisation.
 We have commenced payment of salary and pension debt.
 I am assuring you that we will not relent to achieve our goal”.

 Disclaimer